attack68/rateslib/docs/source/i_about.rst

 Five Pillars of Rateslib's Design Philosophy
 *********************************************

-1) Maximise flexibility and usability whilst minimising user input
+1) Maximise flexibility : Minimise user input
 -----------------------------------------------------------------------

 This is a user interface (UI) objective. *Rateslib* aims to